Glossary term

 Direct ownership in the company today |

-An option holder usually does not yet have the same ownership rights as a shareholder.
-The holder may benefit if the stock rises, but the option does not automatically carry the same voting, dividend, or direct ownership position as the underlying stock.
+An option holder usually does not have the same rights as a shareholder.
+The option may create upside, but it does not automatically provide voting rights, dividends, or permanent ownership of the underlying shares.

 The Bottom Line